gvwilson/fiction/santas/index.md

 he could feel the air going into every little corner of his lungs.
 Tiny icicles had formed in his nostrils, and his beard crackled each time he squinted.

+[^whumping]: Another word that sounds exactly like the thing it describes.

 The snow squeaked beneath his boots with every step.
 Basic survival training is part of every santa's education,